Perdoo/clubhouse-iteration/README.md

 # Shortcut Iteration Action

-Create an iteration on Shortcut.
+Create an iteration on Shortcut and assign stories that were recently marked as completed.

 ## Inputs